 Working in the Facebook platform natively, you have very limited options for finding and targeting B2B buyers.

-You might even wonder if it’s worth it for your company to use Facebook advertising.
+You might even wonder if it’s worth it for your company to use Facebook advertising as part of your paid social media strategy.
 The short answer to that question is a resounding ‘yes.’
 There are an astounding 2.89 BILLION people on the platform.
 Your buyers are definitely among them, and with a little creative targeting, you can find them.

 Here’s what you need to know about the challenges of finding and building the perfect Facebook audience for your B2B company.
 We’ll cover tips for working natively in the platform—as well as some options for if you’re lucky enough to have some additional resources.